worker-tools/workers.js.org/README.md

 Worker Environments fulfill the original promise of NodeJS: To use one language and share code between client and server.
 In practice, this never came to be.
 Instead the worlds of node and browsers have diverged[^1].
 Worker Environments are bringing them back together.

-This is good news for Frontend Developers in particular: The knowledge ac- and required for building offline web applications can now be applied to writing HTTP servers --- and so can [the tools][wt].
+This is good news for Frontend Developers in particular: The knowledge ac- and required for building offline web applications can now be applied to writing HTTP servers --- and so can [the tools](#frameworks).

 [^1]: Node and the browser have diverged due to a lack of browser APIs for many crucial components, including HTTP, streams, file access, and more more.
 A lot has changed since then.
 Standards have been written for all of these and more, often informed by the experience of using the node-equivalent.